alex/what-happens-when/README.rst

 Post-rendering and user-induced execution
 -----------------------------------------

-After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).
+After rendering has been completed, the browser executes JavaScript code due to various triggers, such as predefined timing mechanisms (like an animation, for example, a Google Doodle animation) or as a response to user interaction (for instance, when you type something into a search box and start receiving suggestions).
-Plugins such as Flash or Java may execute as well, although not at this time on the Google homepage.
-Scripts can cause additional network requests to be performed, as well as modify the page or its layout, causing another round of page rendering and painting.
+It's worth noting that modern web technologies have reduced the usage of plugins like Flash or Java, so you might not encounter them often, especially on popular websites like the Google homepage.
+However, in some cases, these plugins can also trigger additional network requests or modify the page and its layout, which could lead to another round of rendering and painting.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html